Information for Academic Staff

 If you are unavailable to teach during specific times or on specific days, you will need to inform the Scheduling Office and must include Head of School approval.

 Start and finish times

-Even though the timetable shows on-campus classes running for a full hour, the typical length for teaching activities at UNE comprises of 50 minute periods to allow for breaks, travel time between classes for students and set-up time for teaching staff.
+Even though the timetable shows on-campus classes running for the full hour, the typical length for teaching activities at UNE comprises of 50 minute periods to allow for breaks, travel time between classes for students and set-up time for teaching staff.
 Classes are to start on the hour and finish 10 minutes before the hour.

-The timetable is built to avoid clashes between as many core and prescribed units within a program of study as possible.
-Constraints are built in to the timetabling system to enable this.
-We sometimes can also take into account listed units depending on the number offered, but we never consider elective units.
+The timetable is built to avoid clashes between as many core and prescribed units within a suggested course plan as possible.
+Where practicable, listed units can be taken into account depending on the number offered, but elective units cannot be considered.

 While we are unable to guarantee clashes will not occur, it is important that you advise us of your requirements so we can endeavour to assist whenever possible.
 This includes the responsibilities of any teaching or other support staff that may be required for your unit, so they are not scheduled to teach or support in two (or more) places at the same time.

 If your unit experiences a higher than expected increase in enrolments, you may need to consider additional teaching activities (i.e. more tutorials or a second practical) or greater capacity rooms to handle the larger number of students.
 If your unit experiences lower than expected enrolments, you may be able to reduce the number of repeat classes and/or relinquish rooms no longer required.